 The vaccines are safe and effective for the vast majority of people.
 However, you should not have the COVID-19 vaccine if you have ever had a serious allergic reaction (called 'anaphylaxis') to a previous dose of the same vaccine or any of the ingredients in the vaccine.

-Please be assured that everybody will be screened for potential allergic reactions before getting vaccinated.
-Checking for allergies, as well as being able to deal with any allergic reactions in the rare instances that they do happen, is a central part of training for all vaccinators.
+Please be reassured that checking for any history of allergies, as well as being able to deal with any allergic reactions in the very rare instances that they do happen, is a central part of training for all vaccinators.

 You can read more about this in a statement from The Association of Reproductive and Clinical Scientists (ARCS) and British Fertility Society (BFS) have produced some further advice which you can read here:

 Frontline health and social care staff are a current government priority for vaccination.
-If you haven’t heard anything about plans for vaccination of staff in your workplace yet, please speak to your employer directly about this in the first instance.
+If you haven’t heard anything about plans for vaccination of staff in your workplace yet, please speak to your employer about this.

 Social care workers are now also able to use the national booking system to book an appointment for vaccination.
 You'll be asked to confirm your employment as part of the process, and also asked to show ID when you arrive for your appointment.